reml-group/Deliberation-on-Priors/README.md

 ```

 ### 2. Dataset Preparation
-We use three benchmark datasets in our experiments: WebQSP, ComplexWebQuestions (CWQ), and MetaQA.

-For WebQSP and CWQ, we adopt the same preprocessing protocol as [RoG](https://arxiv.org/abs/2310.01061), and directly use the publicly released datasets: [RoG-WebQSP](https://huggingface.co/datasets/rmanluo/RoG-webqsp "点击查看 HuggingFace 页面") and [RoG-CWQ](https://huggingface.co/datasets/rmanluo/RoG-cwq "点击查看 HuggingFace 页面")

 We use three benchmark datasets in our experiments: **WebQSP**, **ComplexWebQuestions (CWQ)**, and **MetaQA**.

 - For **WebQSP** and **CWQ**, we adopt the same preprocessing protocol as previous studies, and directly use the preprocessed datasets released by [RoG](https://arxiv.org/abs/2310.01061).
 These datasets follow standard subgraph extraction methods established in [prior work](https://github.com/RichardHGL/WSDM2021_NSM/tree/main/preprocessing/Freebase).